lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

-This is the minimal functionality schema script that will allow for registering connection via IDM's REST—as [demonstrated later in this writing](#developing-scripted-connectors-groovy-registering-connection).

-When a connection is registered, you will be able to request its schema via IDM's REST:
+When a connection is registered, as described in the [Registering Connection](#developing-scripted-connectors-groovy-connection) chapter, you will be able to request its schema in a UI or via IDM's REST:

 `/openidm/system/<connection-name>?_action=schema`